-- a) Route & Aspect (R&A) charts shall be furnished for all new designs and for modifications to existing designs. - b) R&A charts shall indicate the aspects for all possible routes and associated signals. - c) Each route shall be carried back to the first Clear aspect, including routes to and from foreign railway connections. - d) The R&A charts contain information that is the basis of the design of the Signalling System. - 5.6.2 R&A charts shall contain the following:
+- 5.6.1 General Requirements - a) Route & Aspect (R&A) charts shall be furnished for all new designs and modifications to existing designs. - b) R&A charts shall indicate the aspects for all possible routes and associated signals. - c) Each route shall be carried back to the first Clear aspect, including routes to and from foreign railway connections. - d) The R&A charts contain information that is the basis of the design of the Signalling System. - 5.6.2 R&A charts shall contain the following: - a) Single line track configuration (not to scale) on a standard drawing frame, complete with signals identified by name and including any aspect modifier plates per the CROR; - All track circuits, power switches, electric locks, hand-operated switches, signals, size of turnouts, code repeaters and crossings (if the crossing location is interfaced with the CTC system); - c) Signal aspects for each location in all directions consistent with safe operation; - d) Coded track codes as applicable; - e) Signal aspects (generally speed signalling type) in accordance with the CROR or special aspects contained in the applicable railway operating timetable; - f) A graphical depiction of routes for each aspect displayed (i.e., aspects for straight moves to be connected with straight lines, aspects for diverging routes to be connected with diverging lines for turnouts);

-- a) Single line track configuration (not to scale) on a standard drawing frame, complete with signals identified by name; - b) All track circuits, power switches, electric locks, hand throw switches, signals, size of turnouts, and crossings; - c) Signal aspects for each location in all directions consistent with safe operation; - d) Coded track codes as applicable; - e) Signal aspects (generally speed signalling type) in accordance with the CROR, or special aspects contained to the applicable railway operating timetable; - f) A graphical depiction of routes for each aspect displayed (e.g. aspects for straight moves to be connected with straight lines, aspects for diverging routes to be connected with diverging lines for turnouts); - g) Call on, return to train, stick circuits, and any other feature necessary to supplement operation; - h) Potential maintenance code (Code M) associated with a device (e.g. signal); - i) Block indication (Code 5) for 3 and more blocks applications; - j) Any additional notes required to clarify special situations or requirements such as sectional switch releasing clearances at insulated joints.
+- g) Call on, return to train, stick circuits, and any other feature necessary to supplement operation; - h) Potential maintenance code (Code M) associated with a device (i.e., signal or code repeater); - i) Block indication (Code 5) for 3 or more block applications; and - j) Any additional notes required to clarify special situations or requirements, such as sectional switch releasing clearances at insulated joints. - 5.6.3 The R&A chart for the affected controlled block shall be updated whenever the wayside signal system is altered, and aspect is affected.
+A controlled block is a block in CTC between consecutive controlled locations or points.
+Agreement is needed with Metrolinx for areas where changes are made by overlapping projects, but otherwise, the R&A chart should be issued as one complete file, including the entire subdivision and areas with or without the changes.